Estate and Gift Tax Planning

 - Unlimited gifts

-or school tuition as long as your payments are made directly to the institution.
+You can make unlimited gifts to pay for another individual's medical expenses or school tuition as long as your payments are made directly to the institution.

 - Property transfer